 - Associate Dean for Curriculum and Assessment (SOM)

 - Associate Dean for Rural Health (SOM)

 - Medical Education Director of MU-Area Health Education Centers (AHEC)

 - Medical Director for the Columbia/Boone County Department of Public Health

 - Senior Associate Dean of Education and Faculty Development (SOM)

 Caring for Patients

 MU Family Medicine is committed to providing high quality, patient-centered care to a diverse patient population that includes pregnant women, children, adults, and the elderly.
-We care for 50,900 patients from Boone, Howard, and Callaway Counties.
-Outpatient visits in MU Family Medicine, Urgent Care, and Quick Care clinics totaled 137,398 last year.
+We care for over 50,000 unique patients from Boone, Howard, and Callaway Counties.
+Outpatient visits in MU Family Medicine, Urgent Care, and Quick Care clinics total nearly 160,000 annually.
 In addition, Family Medicine faculty and residents help staff the Family Health Center (FHC), a federally qualified community health center that serves a medically underserved population in mid-Missouri.

-In January 2015, we celebrated the grand opening of our new facility at South Providence Medical Park (SPMP).
+In January 2015, we opened our new family medicine practices at South Providence Medical Park (SPMP).
 Health care teams from two of our Family Medicine clinics, Green Meadows and Woodrail, moved their practices to the new SPMP building.
 Located six miles south of campus, this two-story, 85,000 square foot facility has outpatient clinics that provide family medicine, general pediatrics, and adult psychiatric care.
-Other services offered at the building include drive-through pharmacy, urgent care, lab, and radiology.
+Other services offered at the building include drive-through pharmacy, urgent care, lab, and imaging center.